rns/MarpaX-Parse-Take-I/README.md

 All the important features of this project (and many useful others) are now supported by [`Marpa::R2`'s Scanless interface (SLIF)](https://metacpan.org/pod/Marpa::R2).
 The rationale and todos are completely outdated/irrelevant; the code, however, would well work still due to `Marpa::R2`'s excellent backward compatibility.

 So this repo is left here for purely illustrative/archive purposes.
-What exactly it illustrates is up to the reader. :)
+What exactly it illustrates is up to the reader. :) The author explicitly declares this code public domain for all intents and purposes.

 MarpaX-Parse, MarpaX::Tool-to-be